XIMDEX/structured-data/doc/guide.md

 #### Item creation

-So, if you want to create a new item based on the *Person* schema with a minimal amount of data (name and email), the request will be the following:
+If you want to create a new item based on the *Person* schema with a minimal amount of data (name and email), the request will be the following:

 > [POST] http://localhost/api/v1/item
 ```json